fls-bioinformatics-core/auto_process_ngs/docs/source/using/report.rst

 ``organism``              Organism(s) associated with the
                           project
+``no_of_samples``         Number of samples in the project
+                          (for 10x Genomics CellPlex data
+                          this will be the number of
+                          multiplexed samples)
-``no_of_samples``         Number of samples in the project ``#samples``              Alias for ``no_of_samples`` ``no_of_cells``           Number of cells in the project,
+``#samples``              Alias for ``no_of_samples`` ``no_of_cells``           Number of cells in the project,
                           for single-cell projects